Long summers and lots of sunny dry days with temperatures often in the triple digits help make Las Vegas a perfect haven for outdoor water parks.

 7055 S. Fort Apache Road

 Las Vegas, NV.
 89148

 Cowabunga Water Parks Season Pass

 With the merging of the two water parks comes a new option that will be a money saver for those planning on going to the park three or more times during the season.

 The new “2022 Cowabunga Vegas” season pass costs $99 before tax, and gets you unlimited visits to both parks all year, (along with free parking to boot).
 It also comes with 15% discounts on food, and merchandise, as well as priority access.

 When do Las Vegas Waterparks Open?

-Matching the Las Vegas Strip pool season, one Las Vegas water park opens in late March, and shuts down in late September.
+Matching the Las Vegas Strip pool season, Las Vegas water parks typically open in late March, and shut down in late September.